 Sales Rank Express, in its basic operation, is actually quite speedy.
-Unfortunately, it has no direct access to reviews or tracking data, so for this it must rely on displays imported from Amazon and NovelRank.
+Unfortunately, it has no direct source for rank tracking or review stats, so for these it must rely on displays imported from Amazon and NovelRank.
 Useful as these are, importing the displays slows down Sales Rank Express considerably.

-That’s why the S.R.E. search form offers the options to “Omit Tracking” and “Omit Reviews.”
+That’s why the S.R.E. search form offers the options to “Omit Rank Tracking” and “Omit Review Stats.”
 By checking one or both boxes, you tell Sales Rank Express to omit the imported displays for faster operation.
 This can be especially helpful when viewing on mobile devices like cell phones and tablets.